jonaspeisker/hitsteR/README.md

 <!-- badges: end -->

 hitsteR is an [R](https://www.r-project.org/) package to make a song guessing game.
-Based on a Spotify playlist, they generate a pdf with artist, year, and song title on one side and a QR code to play the song on the other side.
+Based on a Spotify playlist, it generates a pdf of playing cards with artist, year, and song title on one side and a QR code to the track on the other side.

 ## Installation